-(c) R/C Glider, R/C Vintage , R/C Electric and Multi rotor flying shall avoid the area designated in 2.6 (a) when helicopter hovering exercises are taking place.
+(c) R/C Glider, R/C Vintage , R/C Electric and Multi rotor flying shall avoid the area designated in 2.6 (a) when helicopter flying is taking place.

 - R/C Helicopters:

-(a) Hovering activities shall be restricted to the mown pads.
-Hovering activities shall be kept at least 25 metres away from the areas where cars are parked.
+(a) Helicopter flying shall be flown from the hovering pad and general helicopter flying areas to the south of the 600 yard mound.
+Helicopter flying activities shall be kept at least 25 metres away from the areas where cars are parked.

 - All R/C fliers, for all frequencies on the peg board, must correctly use the official MFNZ radio control frequency pegboard system.
 R/C fliers using 2.4GHz equipment do not need to use the pegboard.